 This policy applies to all users including faculty, students, staff, affiliates, guests, and visitors using College LITS resources and to all systems owned by the College and any systems connecting to the College’s network.
-Use of College systems or LITS resources signifies your understanding and agreement with these terms.
+Use of College systems or LITS resources signifies your understanding of and agreement with these terms.

 All use of IT resources must adhere to these principles: